romainhild/runkeeper-data/readme.md

     conda activate runkeeper
     conda install -c plotly -c conda-forge plotly numpy pandas scipy plotly chart-studio dash dash-bootstrap-components gpxpy

+You also have to get a token from mapbox.com, it is free, and store it in a file called `.mapbox_token`.

-then get the address to download your data in your Runkeeper account, and run
+Then get the address to download your data in your Runkeeper account, and run

     ./dl-data <address>